gibbok/typescript-book/README.md

 const y: bigint = 9007199254740991n;
 ```

+Notes:

-Notes: `bigInt` values cannot be mixed with `number` and cannot be used with built-in `Math`, they must be coerced to the same type.
+* `bigInt` values cannot be mixed with `number` and cannot be used with built-in `Math`, they must be coerced to the same type.
+* `bigInt` values are available only if target configuration is ES2020 or higher.

 ### Symbol